 Critical faucets to drip during freezing weather:

-- kitchen or bathroom sinks above uninsulated spaces
+- Kitchen or bathroom sinks above uninsulated spaces

-- lines running through basements, crawl spaces, or cold utility rooms
+- Lines running through basements, crawl spaces, or cold utility rooms

 Homeowners also ask whether should you drip hot water faucets in cold weather.
 The truth is yes — hot water lines can freeze just as easily once the water cools inside the pipe.